SoftwareBrothers/adminjs-docs/basics/features/relations.md

 ### One-To-Many

-{% hint style="warning" %}
-If using Prisma, configure the `joinKey` and `inverseJoinKey` options by providing the relation names instead of foreign keys, for example: `organization` instead of `organizationId`
-{% endhint %}

 According to the database structure described above as well as the presented configuration options of `owningRelationSettingsFeature`, this is how you can add this feature to `Organization` resource which can have many `Persons` and `Offices`

 {% code title="organization.resource.ts" %}